 Always store the solvent in tins with the lid on in a flame proof cabinet.

 These recommendations assume all component parts are metal.

-Epoxy, Polyurethane, Structural Acrylic Adhesives: These types of high strength adhesives can be tricky to de-bond.
+These types of high strength adhesives can be tricky to de-bond.
 Certain products have both high shear and peel strengths so trying to peel parts apart may not work.
-Check the maximum operating temperature of the adhesive and assess if you can heat the component parts above this temperature to attempt disassembly.
-Most 2-part epoxies, acrylics, and PUs will start to degrade permanently at 200°C. Single part epoxies will need to be taken even higher.
-Methylene chloride can be used to remove cured adhesive, but if you have a large or complex joint, it will only “eat” into the edges very slowly.
+Check the maximum operating temperature of the adhesive.
+Assess if you can heat the component parts above this temperature to attempt disassembly.
+Most 2-part epoxies, acrylics, and PUs will start to degrade permanently at 200°C. Single part epoxies degrade at higher temperatures. will need to be taken even higher.
+Use methylene chloride to remove the cured adhesive.
+However, if you have a large or complex joint, it will only “eat” into the edges very slowly.

-Professionals have realized there is a specialist market for adhesives that will need to be de-bonded at some stage and there are a number of innovative methods:
+Professionals know there is a specialist market for adhesives that will need to be de-bonded at some stage, and there are a number of innovative methods:

-As long as we don’t end up in cars which fall apart when someone sticks a magnetic sign on the bodywork….!
+As long as we don’t end up in cars that fall apart when someone sticks a magnetic sign on the bodywork….!

 For further help and advice, please contact Permabond.